josepegea/tk_component/README.md

 # TkComponent

-TkComponent allows you to create desktop UIs using a component structure taking advantadge of TK, the UI toolkit created for TCL and used by Python in TkInter
+TkComponent allows you to create desktop UIs in Ruby, using a component structure taking advantadge of TK, the UI toolkit created for TCL and used by Python in TkInter.

 Still very much a work in progress.